Resolution of the piecewise smooth visible-invisible two-fold singularity in $\mathbb{R}^3$ using regularization and blowup: Introduction

+The forward non-uniqueness of solutions of the Filippov system \bpws{} at the two-fold $q$ is now apparent.
+We illustrate three possible forward orbits in \figref{VISliding}.
+One of these orbits, $U$, in blue in \figref{VISliding}, will be important in the following.
+It is the forward orbit of $q$ under the forward flow of $X^+$.

-\end{itemize} The parameter $\xi$ in (B) is intrinsic to the PWS system under consideration.
-But its role in understanding the forward nonuniqueness at $q$ will only become clear when we regularize the PWS system in \secref{regularization}.
-By (A), we have $c>0$ and hence $\dot x>0$ within $\Sigma_+=\{y>0\}$ from \eqref{XNPositive}.
+The parameter $\xi$ in (B) is intrinsic to the PWS system under consideration.
+But its role in understanding the forward non-uniqueness at $q$ will only become clear when we regularize the PWS system (see \secref{intuition} and \lemmaref{twist} of \secref{sec:slow}).